 We pride ourselves on using high-quality ingredients to make fun food with serious standards.
 We want the food we make for you to be nutrient-dense and filled with the goods to help you fuel your best self.
-Today, we’re breaking down 12 ingredients that you’ll find in our meals & that we hope you’ll add to your pantry for home cooking!
+Today, we’re breaking down 12 pantry staples that you’ll find in our meals & that we hope you’ll add to your pantry for home cooking!

 1. Grass-fed Collagen

+This is one of our FAVORITE pantry staples.
 Collagen is the perfect supplement to a healthy diet.
 While it occurs naturally in bone broth, shaking a little collagen into your morning coffee or tea makes for an easy way to boost your digestive, skin, hair & nail health.
 You can read all about collagen here.
 You can find collagen in our GLOW water & in individual packets on our store shelves (we love Vital Proteins!).

 2. Grass-fed ghee